jekyll/jekyll/_docs/variables.md

 ---

 Jekyll traverses your site looking for files to process.
-Any files with [YAML Front Matter](../frontmatter/) are subject to processing.
+Any files with [YAML front matter](../frontmatter/) are subject to processing.
 For each of these files, Jekyll makes a variety of data available via the [Liquid templating system](http://wiki.shopify.com/Liquid).
 The following is a reference of the available data.